-- o Improvements to the research questions or approach based on PPI involvement. - New understanding among research team as to how to successfully involve people with arthritis. - New understanding and skills among people with arthritis to contribute to research. - New Networks and Partnerships (not a specific focus of this call) - The establishment of new networks of researchers from other institutions or other disciplines which are focused on researching arthritis. - The building of partnerships with non-academics to increase the opportunities for progressing diagnoses and treatments for, and management of, arthritis.
+- o Improvements to the research questions or approach based on PPI. - New understanding among research team as to how to successfully involve people with arthritis. - New understanding and skills among people with arthritis to contribute to research. - New Networks and Partnerships (not a specific focus of this call) - The establishment of new networks of researchers from other institutions or other disciplines which are focused on researching arthritis. - The building of partnerships with non-academics to increase the opportunities for progressing diagnoses and treatments for, and management of, arthritis.
 This includes policy, government, healthcare, industry, charity and community groups. - Capacity Building (not a specific focus of this call) - An increase in the human capacity for arthritis research through the development of researcher skills and expertise. - An increase in the technical capacity for arthritis research through the investment in or development of new technical capacity, or new uses for current technology.

-Leveraged funding

-successful additional funding based on the research of an award.
+- Leveraged funding (of secondary interest to this call) - Successful additional funding based on the research of an award.